s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/rng/host_api/onemath-rng-niederreiter.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

-.. _onemkl_rng_niederreiter:
+.. _onemath_rng_niederreiter:

 niederreiter
 ============

 The niederreiter generator is a 32-bit Gray code-based quasi-random number generator.

-.. _onemkl_rng_niederreiter_description:
+.. _onemath_rng_niederreiter_description:

 .. rubric:: Description

-According to results of Bratley, Fox and Niederreiter :ref:`[Bratley92] <onemkl_rng_bibliography>` Niederreiter sequences have the best known theoretical asymptotic properties.
+According to results of Bratley, Fox and Niederreiter :ref:`[Bratley92] <onemath_rng_bibliography>` Niederreiter sequences have the best known theoretical asymptotic properties.
 The default dimension of quasi-random vectors can vary from 1 to 318 inclusive.
 It is also allowed to register user-defined parameters (irreducible polynomials).

 .. container:: section